dlabs-frontend/dlabs-frontend.github.io/docs/intro.md

 As a member of DLabs, you have to know that we're all in one team, but focuses in a lot of different project from DDI (short for Daya Dimensi Indonesia).
 DDI itself have a lot of children company like Klob for example, and underneath the children company there can be multiple projects inside of it.

 :::tip Shortcut

-If you want to read about our projects you can directly go to [About Projects](/docs/projects)
+- If you want to read about our projects you can directly go to [About Projects](/docs/projects)
+- If you want to contribute to this repository read [Contribution](/docs/CONTRIBUTION)

 :::

 ## Introduction